2/15/2021

 How to Choose the Right Puppy Food?

-You’ll want to find a puppy formula that caters to your dog’s size.
-Simply put, Bichon Frise and Bernese Mountain Dog puppies grow at different rates and have different nutritional needs.
-You’ll want to choose a puppy food specially formulated for your small breed or large breed puppy.
-At Bil-Jac, we have high-quality formulas for pups of all sizes based on the estimated weight they will be when they are full grown:
+Before you can decide on how much to feed your puppy, You’ll want to find a formula that caters to their unique nutritional needs.
+For example, Bichon Frise and Bernese Mountain Dog puppies grow at different rates and have very different dietary needs.
+You’ll want to make sure to choose a puppy food specially formulated for your puppy’s breed size.

 How Much Should a Puppy Eat?

-Puppies can go through a lot of food, particularly in their first six months of life.
-Because puppies grow quickly, they require more food when they are growing than when they are an adult, whether you’re giving them dry food, wet food, or a combination of both.
-This need for extra nutrition is why puppy formulas are specially packed with protein, vitamins, and minerals so that our little friends get everything they need to become big and strong.
+Just like human babies, puppies require a lot of fuel to grow into happy, healthy pups.
+Since their bodies are changing so quickly, puppies can go through a lot of food in their first six months of life.
+The need for extra nutrition is why puppy formulas are specially packed with protein, vitamins, and minerals so that our little friends get everything they need to become big and strong healthy adults.

 How Often Should I Feed My Puppy?